How to Keep Your Children Safe Around Your Garage

 2. Perform Regular Maintenance

 Perhaps you’ve heard that the best way to remember to change the batteries in your smoke alarm is to do it twice a year when you change your clocks over for daylight savings time.
 This is also a good rule of thumb when it comes to performing regular checks on your garage door.
 Twice a year, give your garage door and opener a thorough going over.
-Check the spring, the hinges, the tracks — anything that moves when the door opens or closes.
+Check the spring, the cable, the hinges, the tracks — anything that moves when the door opens or closes.
 Clear away any dirt or debris that has built up around the door and grease some of the moving parts if needed.
 Also, look closely for cracks or dents in the door itself.
 While a small crack may not seem like a big deal, it can expand over time and compromise the quality of the door.

 3. Buy a High-Quality Garage Door